-In Spain, there are two types of real estate collective investment vehicles (RECIVs): real estate investment funds (REIF), and real estate investment companies (REIC).17 ii Overview of the different regulated investment vehicles
+In Spain, there are two types of real estate collective investment vehicles (RECIVs): real estate investment funds (REIF), and real estate investment companies (REIC).

 RECIVs are regulated under Act 35/2003 of 4 November on Collective Investment Institutions, the regulations of which are contained in Royal Decree 1082/2012 of 13 July.